 What it boils down to is...
 Each month, I look for the one stock that’s just crushed earnings.

-Then, on each Monday I look for an option with the most upside potential.
+Then, each Monday, I look for the option with the most upside potential.

 And then, if I find one that fits my criteria, I recommend one trade each week.